ingahaindongo/ProseFlow/README.md

 *   **Connect to Cloud APIs:** Integrates with **OpenAI, Groq, Anthropic, Google**, and any **OpenAI-compatible endpoint**.
 *   **Intelligent Fallback Chain:** Configure multiple cloud providers.
 If one fails, ProseFlow **automatically tries the next**.
 *   **Secure Credential Storage:** API keys are **always encrypted** and stored securely on your local machine.
+*   **Advanced Local Model Control:** Fine-tune performance with specific GPU selection, thread count, and advanced memory options.

 #### 🛠️ Customization & Management

 *   **Custom AI Actions:** Create **reusable AI instructions** with unique names, icons, and system prompts.
+*   **Action Favorites:** Mark your most-used actions as favorites for prioritized access in the Arc Menu and main action menu.
 *   **Action Groups:** Organize your actions into logical groups with a **drag-and-drop interface**.
 *   **Import & Export:** **Share your action sets** with others or back up your configuration to a JSON file.
 *   **Action Presets:** Get started quickly by importing **curated sets of actions** for common tasks like writing, coding, and more.